ranyitz/rules-manager/README.md

 - Share rules between team repositories to maintain consistent AI assistant behavior
 - Install rules from npm packages and local files
-- Keep rules up to date with an npm package
+- Keep rules up to date via an npm package
+- Support nested presets for more complex rule organization

 ## Future Plans

 - Support additional IDEs, allowing a single rule to be used in multiple IDEs
-- Support nested presets for more complex rule organization

 ## Getting Started

-### Using Rules from NPM Packages

 To get automatic rule updates from NPM Packages, you can create, publish, and use dedicated npm packages to distribute AI rules across multiple projects.